Medigap Prices – Why Pricing Model Matters

 - Geographical rating – Where you live may have an impact on Medigap prices.
 A region with historically high claims experience or above average health care costs may mean that Medigap premiums will be higher.

 - Medical Underwriting – Your health when you submit an application may have a bearing on the price of coverage.
+When you are entitled to guaranteed issue rights this is not the case.
 It should be noted that after a policy is issued, your premium cannot be raised due to your claims or health.

 You should also be aware that some insurance companies will offer early enrollment discounts.
 An example of this would be a company giving you a lower discounted price if you enroll within a certain time frame from turning 65.
 Often you will receive a larger discount for your first year of coverage and a smaller discount for each subsequent year for a set period of time.
 You should keep in mind that rates can still be raised for other factors beyond the increase in the discount getting smaller each year.